KewalinSamart/CPBS7712_Day3/README.md

 ## Description
 The program is divided into 2 components:
 1. Sequence alignment.
 Apply Basic Local Alignment Tool (BLAST) preprocessing and extend matched seeds using Smith-Waterman algorithm to perform local alignment, then subset reads with good alignment quality (seeds found).
-2. Sequence assembly consist.
+2. Sequence assembly.
 Construct a De Bruijn Graph from filtered reads from the alignment step.
 Then traceback the graph to form the query sequence by following Eulerian paths.
+Finally, build out from the assembled sequence to get the final longest sequence.

 ## Installation
 - [python >= 3.8.3](https://www.python.org/downloads/)